panaverse/learn-generative-ai/xx_travel_app_project/readme.md

-# End-to-End Cloud GenAI Travel App Streaming Project
+# End-to-End Cloud GenAI Travel App Project

 In this project we will architect and develop an end to end streaming travel agent microservice and web app.

-We will use OpenAI SDK power GenAI assistant.
+We will use OpenAI python SDK to power GenAI assistant.
 The Assistant can provide travel suggestions and will update map locations based in real time based on our prompt.

-### TLDR - what's so special about this project?
+### TLDR - what's so different about this project?

 Speed and Streaming are the marvels of Gen AI magic.
 At its core, streaming involves sending information in manageable chunks.

 Consider transmitting a 7 GB movie file.
 Rather than sending it as a whole, it's broken down into smaller, manageable 10 KB chunks.
 This approach provides numerous benefits!

-By completing this project you will have an End to End Streaming GenAI Cloud Project.

 Your FastAPI will take prompt - connect with llms, perform function calling all while Streaming chunks back to the client.
 The possibilities are endless, and the experience, unparalleled.

-You will learn to create Streaming FastAPI and consume streams in both python environment (Streamlit) and TS landscape (NextJS14).
+By the end of this project, you will have a fully functional streaming GenAI travel app suited for Single User that runs on the cloud.
+You will use the following tools and technologies:

+- FastAPI: A modern and fast web framework for building APIs in Python.
+- OpenAI SDK: A library that lets you access OpenAI’s powerful language models in Python.
+- Streamlit: A framework that lets you create beautiful and interactive web apps in Python.
+- NextJS: A framework that lets you create fast and dynamic web pages in JavaScript.
+- Google Cloud Run: A service that lets you run your containerized applications on the cloud.
+- Docker: A tool that lets you package your applications and their dependencies into containers.

+and you can easily extend it to a multo user app by building an authtentication system and extending data layer of Open AI Travel Agent.

 ## Development Steps